ghwinter/axiom/docs/en-us/unified.md

 > combinators (all T1-verified and composable); *unbounded generative unrolling* is the
 > ∃/physical side (`drive_seq`/bounded pumps) — see §4.1.

-- **② and the wall**: runtime "modification" is *occupancy/content* substitution within a **compile-time-closed interface** (T1 dual pairing + T5 behavioral equivalence + A2 shape–content
+- **② and the wall**: runtime "modification" is *filling/content* substitution within a **compile-time-closed interface** (T1 dual pairing + T5 behavioral equivalence + A2 shape–content
   separation).
-You can replace *what fills a slot*, never *the interface/shape itself* — **because interfaces, addresses, ABI, and protocols are fixed, dynamic loading is possible** (§5.9 of `foundations.md`).
+You can replace *what fills a typed hole*, never *the interface/shape itself* — **because interfaces, addresses, ABI, and protocols are fixed, dynamic loading is possible** (§5.9 of `foundations.md`).
-- **③ and the "slot implies finite" worry**: a slot constrains **kind**, not **count**.
+- **③ and the "typed hole implies finite" worry**: a typed hole constrains **kind**, not **count**.
   Unbounded count comes from **recursion**: a tree = the fixed point F(F(F(…))) of a finite schema F (a polynomial functor).
-Every position is still a typed slot; unboundedness is the generator's reach, not a finite slot budget.
-So "connect arbitrarily many protocol-conforming devices" is expressed by ③, not by multiplying slots.
+Every position is still a typed hole; unboundedness is the generator's reach, not a finite typed-hole budget.
+So "connect arbitrarily many protocol-conforming devices" is expressed by ③, not by multiplying typed holes.

 ---